bartbutenaers/node-red-contrib-onvif-nodes/README.md

 [{"id":"5756138c.5e3fac","type":"inject","z":"bb2edfc9.1718a","name":"Get snapshot image","topic":"","payload":"","payloadType":"date","repeat":"","crontab":"","once":false,"onceDelay":0.1,"x":890,"y":2560,"wires":[["7346f703.240908"]]},{"id":"7346f703.240908","type":"onvifmedia","z":"bb2edfc9.1718a","name":"","deviceConfig":"","profileToken":"","profileName":"","videoEncoderConfigToken":"","videoEncoderConfigName":"","videoEncoderConfigEncoding":"","action":"getSnapshot","protocol":"","stream":"","x":1090,"y":2560,"wires":[["fb09de66.f5ec2"]]},{"id":"fb09de66.f5ec2","type":"image","z":"bb2edfc9.1718a","name":"","width":200,"x":1270,"y":2560,"wires":[]}]
 ```

+The resolution of the image depends on the **profile** specified in the node's config screen, e.g. there might be a profile that offers JPEGs with resolution 640x480.

 ## Device Node
 When this node is triggered (by means of an input message), it will generate an output message `msg.payload` containing information about that device: